The Shard: Architecture

 Renzo Piano, the project's architect, designed The Shard as a spire-like sculpture emerging from the River Thames.
 He was inspired by the railway lines next to the site, the London spires depicted by the 18th-century Venetian painter Canaletto, and the masts of sailing ships.
 Piano's design met criticism from English Heritage, who claimed the building would be "a shard of glass through the heart of historic London", giving the building its name, The Shard.
 Piano considered the slender, spire-like form of the tower a positive addition to the London skyline, recalling the church steeples featured in historic engravings of the city, and believed that its presence would be far more delicate than opponents of the project alleged.
-He proposed a sophisticated use of glazing, with expressive façades of angled glass panes intended to reflect sunlight and the sky above, so that the appearance of the building will change according to the weather and seasons.
+He proposed a sophisticated use of glazing, with expressive façades of angled glass panes intended to reflect sunlight and the sky above, so that the appearance of the building would change according to the weather and seasons.
 The building features 11,000 panes of glass, with a total surface area of 602779 ft2 equivalent to the area of almost eight Wembley football pitches.

 The Shard was designed with energy efficiency in mind.
 It is fitted with a combined heat and power (CHP) plant, operating on natural gas from the National Grid.
 Fuel is efficiently converted to electricity, and heat is recovered from the engine to provide hot water for the building.

 Following the destruction of New York's World Trade Center (WTC) in the terror attacks of 11 September 2001, architects and structural engineers worldwide began re-evaluating the design of tall structures.
 The Shard's early conceptual designs were among the first in the UK to be amended following the publication of the US National Institute of Standards and Technology (NIST) report into the collapse of the WTC.
 The building is designed to maintain its stability under very onerous conditions, with its post-tensioned concrete and composite floors, load-bearing pillars, and tapering shape giving it a sway tolerance of 400 mm.

-In 2014, The Shard claimed first place at the Emporis Skyscraper Awards, recognising buildings over 100 m completed in the previous twelve months.
+In 2014, The Shard claimed first place at the Emporis Skyscraper Awards, recognising buildings over 100 m completed in the previous 12 months.
 The Emporis judges hailed the building as "a skyscraper that is recognized immediately and which is already considered London's new emblem".

 Layout

-Sources: The-Shard.com and The-Shard.com and Billionpoints.de.